 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 From Italy, you would first fly to Zurich, from where a Boeing 777 will fly you to Tokyo.
 If you’re planning on using a laptop on your long-haul flight to Japan, make sure that it’s charged before you board the plane, as the only power-source in SWISS’ economy class is a USB-port.

 By the way, this isn’t our only economy class deal from Italy:

 Search & Book

-This deal already expires on March 18, 2021.
-Your trip has to be at least 6 days long and has to take place before November 30, 2021 (excl. the summer vacation period).
+This deal already expires on May 17, 2021.
+Your trip has to be at least 6 days long and has to take place between August 17 and November 30, 2021 (though we also found some available dates in July).
 You can find all available dates on Google Flights and in our calendar above, which will redirect you to SWISS’ website.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that:

 - The Covid-19 Pandemic

 During the worldwide outbreak of Covid-19, planning international travel got more and more risky because of ever-changing restrictions.
 In contrast to many online travel agencies, most airlines modified their terms & conditions to become more customer friendly.
 Rebooking conditions are eased, change fees are waived and cancellations are much easier when there is no third party involved.